change-hi/change-hi.github.io/morea/fair/outcome-fair.md

 * Acknowledge that engaging in data mangagement early will help you and others understand your project.
 * Recognize the barriers and risks in the adoption of Open Science practices.
 * Understand intellectual property, liscensing, and openness.
-* Learn the concepts for finding publications.
+* Understand the components that uniquely identifies a research publication.
 * Learn to identify a FAIR dataset.
 * Recognise what metadata is & distinguish between different types of metadata.
 * Understand privacy, freedom, explainability, and fairness as they go into managing data ethics.